 Determine which audio streams running through the strip will be processed by the plug-in.
 The number of buttons depends on the number of steams controlled by the strip.
-Currently this means one for a mono input channel or two for a stereo input channel but will be 8 for a 7.1 input channel.
+This means one for a mono input channel or two for a stereo input channel and so on up to 8 for a 7.1 input channel.
 Streams which are not selected will be left untouched.